-A German GmbH name can be in any language and will need to end with the suffix GmbH.
+A German GmbH name can be in any language and it will need to end with the suffix GmbH.
 Having submitted the name of your company to us, we obtain approval from the Handelsregister.
 We can then reserve and hold your proposed company name for up to ten days.

 It is a requirement that a German GmbH must have a registered agent and a registered address where all official correspondence will be sent.
 This is provided as part of our incorporation service.

-A German company only requires one person to act as a director.
+A German company requires only one person to act as a director.
 This person may be of any nationality and may be a corporate entity.
 Director names are filed on the public register.

 Proof of Identity

 As part of our due diligence we require proof of identity in the form of a passport copy for all directors and shareholders of the company.

 It is necessary to visit Germany to open a bank account and to deposit the paid up share capital.